nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 # Private Modules
 - ~~Custom Weapon Model with shooting sound support (Contact me for more info). ([Preview video](https://youtu.be/iixbG1SIuJA)).~~

-CS2 will be released in no time so it's no point selling this.
+~~CS2 will be released in no time so it's no point selling this.
 But if you do really want to have it before cs2.
-Contact me.
+Contact me.~~

+CS2 has been released so custom weapon model with sound will be trashed.

 ### How to install
 * Download latest release or (green) Code button -> Download Zip.